Do you love gardens with a natural look? Or do you prefer a garden with… Read more

 They are also described as herbaceous, meaning that their stems are not woody like those of shrubs and trees.
 Perennials are the jewels of the garden.
-Many perennials are evergreen, but most are not: their foliage dies back in the autumn while their roots survive underground so that the plant will emerge again every spring.
-By making a careful choice of varieties, the flowering periods of perennials will succeed one another from as early as January until as late as December.
+Many of them are evergreen, but most are not.
+Their foliage dies back in the autumn while their roots survive underground so that the plant will emerge again every spring.
+By making a careful choice of varieties, the flowering periods will succeed one another.
+This can be from as early as January until as late as December.

 Perennials have many advantages.
 They are beneficial for our health; they have a soothing, feel-good effect and are essential for producing oxygen and purifying the air.
-A planting of perennials even reduces noise by blocking sound waves.
-Perennials also ensure a natural gradual drainage of rainwater by absorbing water from the soil.
-And the water that perennials transpire into the air lowers peak temperatures during the summer.
+A planting of these plants even reduces noise by blocking sound waves.
+They also ensure a natural gradual drainage of rainwater by absorbing water from the soil.
+And the water that they transpire into the air lowers peak temperatures during the summer.
 This is why a garden feels more pleasant than paved areas.
 Perennials can really do a lot!

-The leaves of some perennials remain green all winter long; these are the evergreen perennials.
-Most perennials, however, are not evergreen but deciduous.
+The leaves of some perennials remain green all winter long.
+These are called the evergreen types.
+Most of them, however, are not evergreen but deciduous.
 This means that their stems and leaves die back in the autumn while their roots remain dormant during the winter.
 In the spring, they will develop into larger and more robust plants to enjoy year after year.